Overview

 In the seventh unit, you’ll study the advantages and disadvantages of using different theoretical approaches with the client, as well as the theory of attachment and childhood development.

-In the final unit, you’ll learn how to work appropriately with clients of all backgrounds, and how clients should work with diversity and difference.
+In the final unit, you’ll learn how to work appropriately with clients of all backgrounds, and how clients should work with diversity and difference

 Awarding Body

 NCFE Customised Qualifications are bespoke, unregulated qualifications developed to meet the specific needs of learners.
-These courses fit in where there are no other regulated qualifications are available.
-Meaning you can achieve recognition from a well-respected awarding body, even if there isn’t a pre-existing qualification in a certain subject area.
+These courses fit in where there are no other regulated qualifications available.
+This means you can achieve recognition from a well-respected awarding body, even if there isn’t a pre-existing qualification in a certain subject area.

 Endorsed by